SixSq/old.sixsq.github.com/_posts/jobs/2016-11-08-ui-clojurescript-developer.md

 Selection Process
 ===================

 Interested?
-Apply now by sending your CV, motivation letter and names of 3 references **by 21 December 2016** to [jobs@sixsq.com](mailto:jobs@sixsq.com?subject=job%20application).
+Apply now by sending your CV, motivation letter and names of 3 references **ASAP** to [jobs@sixsq.com](mailto:jobs@sixsq.com?subject=job%20application).
 Please clearly indicate your preferred starting date and salary expectations.

 Or know someone who could do this?
 Share this position with a friend.